-The Server Consolidation and Migration Toolkit helps you consolidate and migrate data from servers running either NetWare® or Windows operating systems.
+The Server Consolidation and Migration Toolkit helps you consolidate and migrate data from servers running either NetWare or Windows operating systems.
 In this first dialog box, you select the source operating system platform that you are consolidating or migrating data from.

-• NetWare or Open Enterprise Server (eDirectory)
+NetWare (eDirectory)

-Select this option if your source servers are running one of the supported versions of NetWare or Open Enterprise Server (OES) for NetWare and are located in a Novell eDirectoryTM tree.
-For a list of supported versions, see Section 1.3, "Supported Source and Destination Server Versions," on page 18.
+Select this option if your source servers are running one of the supported versions of NetWare and are located in a Novell eDirectory tree.
+For a list of supported versions, see Section 1.3, "Supported Source and Destination Server Versions," on page 16.